 - Support the recent Corridor Study proposal to convert certain driveways to right turn in/right turn out only in key locations, such as near intersections (see Figure 4.2 on pages 4-2 and 4-3).
 This would be accomplished by adding "right-turn only" signage and raised center medians (see the Reduce Left-Turn Movements strategy on the next page). - For new development, driveways and ramps to parking should be located and designed to minimize contact between drivers, pedestrians, and bicyclists.
-Wherever possible, driveways to parking should be located on secondary streets. - Coordinate the consolidation of driveways with locations to screen parking lots with landscaping (see "Add Landscaping Along the Roadway" strategies on page 4-17).
+Wherever possible, driveways to parking should be located on secondary streets. - Coordinate the consolidation of driveways with locations to screen parking lots with landscaping (see "Add Landscaping Along the Roadway" strategies on page 4-19). - For a proposed driveway consolidation, a traffic study should be completed to assess potential impacts to traffic flow and safety.